-To remain in compliance with Title 42 Code of Federal Regulations §455.414, providers must complete the revalidation process before the end of their enrollment period, which is also called the "revalidation date."
+[Revised] To remain in compliance with Title 42 Code of Federal Regulations §455.414, providers must complete the revalidation process before the end of their enrollment period, which is also called the "revalidation date."
 If a provider's enrollment period ends before TMHP has received the provider's revalidation application, TMHP automatically disenrolls providers on the date that their enrollment period ends.
-Providers can view and confirm their revalidation date and enrollment information on the Provider Information Management System (PIMS).
+Providers can view and confirm their revalidation date and enrollment information by logging into PEMS.
 Most providers have an enrollment period of 5 years.
 Some providers have shorter enrollment periods, which are based on risk categories and other considerations.